ryanalden/esphome-jura-component/README.md

 ***

-If you don't have a J6, you will need to generate the appropriate commands for your machine using the provided script, `generate_esphome_jura_yaml.py`.
-Like so:
+If you don't have a J6, you will need to generate the appropriate commands for your machine using the provided script, `generate_esphome_jura_yaml.py`:

       $ ./generate_esphome_jura_yaml.py AN:01